-This institution has carefully provided for the devotional culture of its students.
+This institution has provided carefully for the devotional culture of its students.
 The constant endeavor is to make the School a home with such a spiritual atmosphere as shall develop the habits of a prayer life, which are so essential to fruitful service.

-The day is begun with a short period of private devotion before breakfast.
+The day is begun with "quiet hour," a period of private devotion before breakfast.
 All classes are opened by prayer.
-The morning chapel service is always a source of spiritual inspiration.
-The noon prayer meeting is set apart for missionary intercession.
-Evening worship follows supper and offers opportunity for expressions of prayer and praise in song and testimony.
-The half day which is set aside each month for prayer has proved to be a fruitful season of waiting upon God.
-Besides this the men and women have their separate prayer groups, usually preceding the supper hour.
+The mid-morning chapel service provides an interim for spiritual inspiration.
+At five o'clock the men and women meet in their respective groups for a half hour of missionary intercession.
+In accordance with their weekly schedule the globe is encircled by prayer.
+Following supper, evening worship affords opportunity for expressions of prayer and praise in song and testimony.
+The half day which is set aside each month for prayer has proved invaluable in heart searching, cleansing, and filling.
 This continual spiritual exercise is bound to foster the building of true Christian character.